 Threading bow-shaped beads onto coloured chenille sticks (pipe cleaners.)
 Make sure the holes are large enough so that this is not too difficult for little fingers.
 Older children could make patterns with the colours.

 Stay tuned for days 6 to 24.

 What are your toddler’s favourite Christmas activities?

-Filed under: Homeschooling | Tagged: highchair activities, home-made Montessori, homeschooling with toddlers, managing large families, mat time, Montessori for preschoolers, Montessori style tray activities for toddlers, organisation, routine, table activities, toys | 2 Comments »
+Filed under: Celebrations, events & festivals (Christmas, birthdays etc.), Workjobs & Montessori activities for highchair, mat or table time(mathematics, language, practical life & others) | Tagged: advent count down, Christmas activity trays, Christmas traditions, highchair activities, home-made Montessori, homeschooling with toddlers, mat time, Montessori style tray activities for preschoolers, Montessori style tray activities for toddlers, table activities, what's in the box? | 1 Comment »